exonum/exonum-doc/src/get-started/create-service.md

 We want to implement 2 read requests:

-- Return the information about all wallets in the system
+- Return the information about all wallets in the system;
-- Return the information about a specific wallet identified by the public key
+- Return the information about a specific wallet identified by the public key.

 To accomplish this, we define a couple of corresponding methods in `CryptocurrencyApi`, that use its `blockchain` field to read information from the blockchain storage.